liufengyun/hashdiff/README.md

 ## Usage

-If you're using bundler, add the following to the Gemfile:
+To use the gem, add the following to your Gemfile:

     gem 'hashdiff'

-Or, you can run `gem install hashdiff`, then add the following line to your ruby file which uses HashDiff:

-    require 'hashdiff'

 ## Quick Start